Spotify cancels Russia launch due to economic crisis -Independent

-Feb 2 (Reuters) - Online music streaming service Spotify has cancelled its launch in Russia for the forseeable future because of the economic crisis, political situation and new Internet laws, Britain’s Independent said, quoting Russia’s RBC news agency.
+(Reuters) - Online music streaming service Spotify has canceled its launch in Russia for the forseeable future because of the economic crisis, political situation and new Internet laws, Britain’s Independent said, quoting Russia’s RBC news agency.

 Former Google executive Alexander Kubaneishvili, who was supposed to lead Spotify's operations in Russia, wrote a letter to partners saying "the economic crisis, the political situation, the new laws governing the internet" were the reasons for Spotify's decision, the Independent said. (ind.pn/1yv3rxl)